falcosecurity/evolution/README.md

 ## Join the Community

 To get involved with the evolution of The Falco Project, please visit [the community repository](https://github.com/falcosecurity/community) to find more.

+# Adding a new project walk-through

+So you have an idea for some new Falco work and are ready to get started.

+Falco values speed, and innovation so we try to never stand in the way or block progress in any way.
+As projects gain traction, we exchange flexability for structure.
+For instance a project that is 1 day old is relatively ungoverned, wheras the official production ready Falco packages are heavily governed.

+Below find instructions on how to contribute your work to Falco.

+### Getting Started (sandbox)

+**Quick, Simple, Ungoverned, Unofficial**

+If you have a small change, or just would like to add a small amount of sample code to share with the community you can add it to the evolution repository [here](https://github.com/falcosecurity/evolution).
+We call changes like this `sandbox` contributions, and are the most flexible and ungoverned contributions.

+### Getting Started (incubation)

+**Concept of OWNERS, Release Process, New falcosecurity Repository, Unofficial**

+If you would like to start a new project to donate to Falco you can get started by creating a [new github repository](https://github.com/new) under your own account or organization.
+Work on your project until you are ready to bring it to the Falco community.
+There is no standard here for how mature this needs to be, it can be a proof of concept or a well used tool.
+Open up an issue in the [issue tracker](https://github.com/falcosecurity/evolution/issues) for the community to adopt the project.
+A great example of this is the [helm chart](https://github.com/falcosecurity/evolution/issues/12) adoption issue.

+The most **critical** component of an `incubation` project is that it **must** have an `OWNERS` file and a concept of a release for the community.
+Without these defined the community will not be able to adopt a new `incubation` repository.

+### Getting Started (official support)

+**The most coveted of all status, official support**

+After an `incubation` level project has at least 1 well understood production user, a steady release process, and timely response from the `OWNERS` the Flaco maintainers can decide to promote this to `official support` such that it will be added to the official [downloads](https://falco.org/docs/download/) page on falco.org.